kchowhan/propvestor/SECURITY_FIXES.md

 ## CodeQL Security Scan Setup

-### What We Did
-1. **Created CodeQL Workflow** (`.github/workflows/codeql.yml`)
+### GitHub Default CodeQL
+GitHub automatically runs CodeQL analysis on this repository with default configuration.
+No custom workflow needed!

+**What GitHub CodeQL Does:**
 - Automated security scanning on every push/PR
-   - Weekly scheduled scans every Monday
 - Scans JavaScript and TypeScript code
 - Reports findings to GitHub Security tab
+- Uses industry-standard security rules

 ### How to View Results
 1. Go to your GitHub repository: https://github.com/kchowhan/propvestor
 2. Click on "Security" tab
 3. Click on "Code scanning" to see CodeQL findings

+**Note:** Custom CodeQL workflow was removed as GitHub's default scanning is sufficient and avoids duplication.

 ---